quicknir/reveal_wise_enum/example.md

 ### Define globals in the header
  - Initialization order between different translation units is unspecified
  - If your global is defined in `.cpp`, it will be initialized as part of its own TU
- - This means that it is *never* safe for a client global to use your global in its constructor/destructor
+ - This means that it is not safe for a client global to use your global in its constructor/destructor
+ - Unless you provide a function to force initialization (similar to lazy)

 ### Beware laziness and destructors